-Initial Series B Closing.
 In August 2017, we consummated the initial closing of our Series B Preferred Unit financing pursuant to which we issued approximately 51.1 million Series B Preferred Units for approximately \$35.8 million in the aggregate.
 Each investor in our Series B financing was issued Series B Preferred Units at a price of \$0.70 per unit, together with a warrant, or Series B Common Warrant, to purchase a number of our Common Units equal to 50% of the original issue price of the Series B

+(1) Includes units issued for the benefit of Mr. Errico, Dr. Errico and Mrs. Theofilos, and their affiliates.
 (2) Includes units issued to TOP II and Mr. Tullis' spouse and family, and trusts for the benefit of his spouse and family.